Volatile organic compound: VOCs in hospitality and retail

+Another similar environment that exposes workers to VOCs are retail spaces.
+Studies have shown that retail spaces have the highest VOC concentrations compared to all other indoor spaces such as residences, offices, and vehicles.
+The concentration of VOCs present as well as the types depend on the type of store, but common sources of VOCs in retail spaces include motor vehicle exhaust, building materials, cleaning products, products, and fragrances.
+One study found that VOC concentrations were higher in retail storage spaces compared to the sales areas, particularly formaldehyde.
+In retail spaces, formaldehyde concentrations ranged from 8.0 to 19.4 μg/m3 compared to 14.2 to 45.0 μg/m3 in storage spaces.
+Occupational exposure to VOCs also depends on the task.
+One study found that workers were exposed to peak total VOC concentrations when they were removing the plastic film off of new products.
+This peak was 7 times higher than total VOC concentration peaks of all other tasks, contributing greatly to retail workers' exposure to VOCs despite being a relatively short task.

+One way that VOC concentrations can be kept minimal within retail and hospitality is by ensuring there is proper air ventilation.
+Employers can ensure proper ventilation by placing furniture in a way that enhances air circulation, as well as checking that the HVAC (heating, ventilation, and air conditioning) system is working properly to remove pollutants from the air.
+Workers can make sure that air vents are not blocked.

 Analytical methods

 Sampling

 Obtaining samples for analysis is challenging.
 VOCs, even when at dangerous levels, are dilute, so preconcentration is typically required.
 Many components of the atmosphere are mutually incompatible, e.g. ozone and organic compounds, peroxyacyl nitrates and many organic compounds.
 Furthermore, collection of VOCs by condensation in cold traps also accumulates a large amount of water, which generally must be removed selectively, depending on the analytical techniques to be employed.

 Solid-phase microextraction (SPME) techniques are used to collect VOCs at low concentrations for analysis.
 As applied to breath analysis, the following modalities are employed for sampling: gas sampling bags, syringes, evacuated steel and glass containers.